Airport security: Finland

 Passenger, luggage and freight security checking and security guard duties are outsourced to contractors.
 General public security is the responsibility of the Finnish Police, which has an airport unit at Helsinki Airport.
 The airport unit has a criminal investigation, a canine and a TEPO (terrorist and bomb) squad, and a PTR (police, customs and border guard) intelligence component.
 Furthermore, units of the Finnish Border Guard units at airports often arrest wanted individuals or fugitives at the border, and the Finnish Customs seizes e.g. weapons, false documents or explosives in addition to wanted individuals.

 France

 French security has been stepped up since terrorist attacks in France in 1986.
 In response France established the Vigipirate program.
 The program uses troops to reinforce local security and increases requirements in screenings and ID checks.
-Since 1996 security check-points have transferred from the Police Nationale/Gendarmerie de l'Air to private companies hired by the airport authorities.
+Since 1996 security check-points have transferred from the Police Nationale and Gendarmerie de l'Air to private companies hired by the airport authorities.